discordjs/guide/guide/popular-topics/embeds.md

 </branch>

 The above example chains the manipulating methods to the newly created <branch version="11.x" inline>RichEmbed</branch><branch version="12.x" inline>MessageEmbed</branch> object.
-If you want to modify the embed based on conditions you will need to reference it as the constant `exampleEmbed` (for our example).
+If you want to modify the embed based on conditions, you will need to reference it as the constant `exampleEmbed` (for our example).

 <branch version="11.x">